What’s my reason to change?

 - Make sure your goal is attainable and realistic – choose one that you genuinely believe you can achieve.
 You’re probably not going to do a marathon right away if you’ve never run before.
 Start with a 5k.

 - Last but not least, set a timeline for yourself.
 What’s something in the near future you’re looking forward to?
 Give yourself a highly motivating deadline to encourage you to stick to it.

 Step Two: reflect on the ‘WHY’ behind making the change.
 At GoPivot, we believe that accomplishing our goals requires the right motivation.
 Why do you want to lose those 10 lbs?
 Why do you want to save more money?
 This year, we asked our employees, “what’s our reason to change in 2020?

-Fortunately, we’re in an age now where health and wellness have become a priority.
-People are motivated to eat cleaner, to exercise, to give back, and to help save our planet.
+Fortunately, we’re in an age where health and wellness have become a priority.
+People are motivated to eat cleaner, exercise, give back, and help save our planet.
 And, we have the knowledge and technology available at our fingertips to make a lasting change.
 More and more, people have access to healthy food, affordable gym memberships, and widespread awareness about the importance of creating a sustainable future.
-The question is becoming not ‘how’, but ‘why’?
+The question is becoming not ‘how,’ but ‘why’?
 Why change?
-What’s my reason to want to change my future for the better?
+What’s my reason for wanting to change my future for the better?

 What are your Resolutions for 2020?
 What’s your reason to change?